Previous dayApril 28, 2026Next day

 4.5 km71--✓ ReviewedUSGS →

-On April 28, 2026 at 20:11 UTC, a magnitude 2.6 earthquake struck 7 km SSW of Redlands, CA. 71 people reported feeling the earthquake via the USGS Did You Feel It? system.
+A magnitude 2.6 seismic event took place 7 km SSW of Redlands, CA on April 28, 2026 at 20:11 UTC.
+The event generated 71 citizen felt reports to the USGS.
 At a depth of just 4.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 34.002°, -117.213°.
+Coordinates: 34.002°, -117.213°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28